-A number of movies have been made about what would happen if a large enough meteor collided with the Earth, such as the 10 km (6.2 mile) Chicxulub asteroid that struck the Yucatán Peninsula in Mexico around 66 million years ago, and is believed to be the caused the mass extinction of the dinosaurs.
+A number of movies have been made about what would happen if a large enough meteor collided with the Earth.
+For instance, one like the 10 km (6.2 mile) Chicxulub asteroid that struck the Yucatán Peninsula in Mexico around 66 million years ago, and is believed to be the caused the mass extinction of the dinosaurs.
 However, there are many places on the planet where one can find the rocky remains of space debris that made landfall without extinguishing life as we know it.
 This begs the questions–how routine is it for an object to collide with the planet, and just how worried should we really be about one causing catastrophic damage?

 Meteors bombard the Earth thousands of times each and every year, producing meteorites, or the small rocky remnants of asteroids or comets that can be found all over the planet.
 According to estimates, somewhere between 18,000 and 84,000 meteorites weighing more than 10 grams strike the Earth per year, which at that size are usually so small that they do not cause damage.
 Furthermore, usually only those made from the stronger, denser material of an asteroid are likely to create a meteorite, while comets composed of rock, icy water and frozen gases are more likely to simply disintegrate.
 In addition, slower moving meteors are more likely to survive the Earth’s atmosphere and become meteorites, rather than ones travelling at greater speed.

-Each year, stargazers look forward to witnessing a number of regular meteor showers in which space debris enters the atmosphere and is burned up before it can actually hit land or water, in the process producing some spectacular streaks of light across the night sky which we see on earth as a meteor or “shooting star”.
+Each year, stargazers look forward to witnessing the 10 biggest meteor showers of the year, during which space debris enters the atmosphere and is burned up before it can actually hit land or water.
+This results in some truly spectacular streaks of light across the night sky which we see on Earth as a meteor or “shooting star”.
 It’s estimated that only 5 to 10 percent of all meteors successfully reach the Earth, and the majority of meteors that do manage to strike the surface end up in uninhabited rural areas or splashing down in the ocean.
 That’s why following an event like the Perseid meteor shower, we don’t find little pieces of space rock all over the earth.

 While most meteors will fall without ever catching the attention of anyone, they do have the potential to cause damage.
 A meteorite that weighs as little as 1 pound could destroy a home’s roof or come crashing in through a vehicle.
 That actually happened in Ontario, Canada, back in 2009 when a meteorite called Grimsby ended up hitting an SUV when it fell from the sky.